plewto/Pigiron/README.md

 3. Load a batch file of commands.

 The command syntax for these modes are nearly identical.
-The only real difference is that the command 'foo' at the terminal prompt and in a batch file is entered directly, while as an OSC message it is prefixed with the application OSC id (by default /pig/).
+The only difference is that the command 'foo' at the terminal prompt or in a batch file is entered directly, while as an OSC message it is prefixed with the application OSC id (by default /pig/).

         foo        command at terminal or in batch file.
         /pig/foo   as OSC message.

 ## Getting help

 On startup Pigiron displays a command prompt (by default /pig: ).
 For a list of help topics enter

-	/pig:  help topics
+**/pig:  help topics**

 For a list of commands enter

-	/pig: q-commands
+**/pig: q-commands**

 For details on how OSC messages are handled, enter

-	/pig: help OSC
+**/pig: help OSC**

 In general commands which begin with 'q-' (for query) returns some information.